Scholarship applications for September 2021 course entry open in March 2021 and for January 2022 entry they open in October 2021.

 Please contact the Scholarships Office on [email protected] if you are unsure.

 Yes.
-You are welcome to apply for as many external awards as you wish, as well as one type of scholarship from the university.
+You are welcome to apply for as many external awards as you wish, as well as one type of scholarship from the University of Westminster.